Check Compensation

 So how do you actually access in-flight WiFi services, like WiFi on planes to the UK or WiFi connections on your next flight to the United States?
 Well, the airline should usually provide all the information you need about this service.

 They may even let you know at the time of booking or once you're seated on board the aircraft.
-There may also be reference to the in-flight WiFi on a leaflet or manual in the pocket in front of your seat.
+There may also be a reference to the in-flight WiFi on a leaflet or manual in the pocket in front of your seat.

 Usually, connecting to in-flight WiFi is just like connecting to any other kind of public WiFi service; you simply need to activate your device's WiFi, find the relevant hotspot, and click on it to connect.
+Other airlines allow you to connect to the aircraft’s WiFi while staying in airplane mode.

 You might need to enter some details about your ticket number or other information to confirm your identity and access the service, and you may need to pay for it, too, which leads us to the next section.